RaoulA123/Credit_Risk_Analysis/README.md

 ## Results

-The following are results of programming, Machine Learning  methods used to assess risk:
+The following are the results from the Imbalanced Classification report from each Machine Learning  methods used to assess risk:

 ### The Naive Random Oversampling method has: